 Yes.
 However, we are a traditionally osteopathic-focused family medicine residency program.
 We follow our sponsoring institution’s requirements regarding allopathic applicants.

-We are currently offering four positions each year.
+We are currently offering five positions each year.

 No, we are a fully unopposed residency program.